R3Conclave/conclave-core-sdk/docs/docs/running-hello-world.md

 1. The host loads the enclave, which generates a remote attestation report.
 2. The client connects to the host and retrieves the attestation report.
-3. The client uses the attestation report to verify that it is connected to the expected enclave, and that the enclave is running in the expected mode.
+3. The client uses the attestation report to verify that it is connected to the expected enclave.
 4. The client encrypts the "reverse-me" string using the public key provided in the attestation.
 5. In the message to the enclave, the client also includes a public key for the enclave to use when responding.
 6. The client sends the encrypted message to the host's REST API.